fsprojects/Paket/docs/content/references-files.md

     [lang=paket]
     FSharp.Core redirects: force

-In constract, you have the option to force Paket to not create a redirect:
+In contrast, you have the option to force Paket to not create a redirect:

     [lang=paket]
     FSharp.Core redirects: off